scouten/ericscouten.dev/content/2023/iiw/index.md

 * 2L: DIDComm 101 & Q/A

+## Lunch

+The meals at IIW are surprisingly good for conference food.

+{{ es_image(id = "es-4582-001", caption = "Buffet line.") }}

+## Session 3A: OpenWallet Foundation

+* Tracy Kuhrt, TAC chair, OWF
+* Daniel Bachenheimer, Unique Identity Services Global Lead, Accenture
+* Kaliya Young, consultant to OWF
+* Lucy Yang, consultant to OWF

+{{ es_image(id = "es-4582-003") }}

+Wallets are critically important.

+Speaker was in China recently and couldn't pay for food without Chinese wallet app.

+OWF is _not_ about creating standards.
+Building upon standards built by Open ID Foundation, FIDO, etc.

+OWF advocates for open-source software to build wallets for cost, time, and security, and interoperability reasons.

+In April, OWF had 26 corporate members and no code.
+Today, 52 members including Google and Microsoft.
+Now have a lot of code.

+OWF seeking members to join technical community.
+Slides will be made public.

+Google proposing to contribute Android Identity Library to OWF.

+Agenda shifted to what can you contribute to OWF, which isn't particularly relevant for me.
+I departed at this point.

 ## More Sessions to Follow ...

 _(I'll continue to add notes as I attend more sessions)_